 Membrane filtration method

-In this method, water from different samples are passed through a membrane filter with a pore size of 0.45 µm and the membrane is incubated on an agar plate.
-Bacterial cells trapped on the membrane will grow into colonies that can be counted, and a bacterial density of the water samples can be calculated.
+In this method, water from different samples is passed through a membrane filter with a pore size of 0.45 µm, and the membrane is incubated on an agar plate.
+Bacterial cells trapped on the membrane will grow into colonies that can be counted, and the bacterial density of the water samples can be calculated.
 Depending on the source of the water different filtration volumes of water samples are used.

 Table 1: Typical sample volumes for membrane filtration analysis

 |Sample type||100 ml||10 ml||1 ml||0.1 ml||0.01 ml||0.001 ml|

 - Small volumes should be added to the filtration apparatus together with a minimum of 9 ml of sterile diluent to ensure adequate dispersal across the surface of the filter membrane